-Pál Berta is an ethnographic and artistic endeavour of CinéTrans.
+Pál Berta is an anthropological and artistic endeavour of CinéTrans.

 Pál Berta was a Hungarian woman born at the beginning of the 20th century in a tiny village in Transylvania.
 She was the daughter of a great farmer, who established the homestead I live in now with my family.
 When we moved into this farm, the linen towel, handwoven and hand embroidered by Pál Berta was still hanging next to the washbasin.